 The HEPCloud facility will enable experiments to perform the full spectrum of computing tasks, including data-intensive simulation and reconstruction, regardless of where the resources are located.
 This will also allow Fermilab to provision computing resources in a more efficient and cost-effective way, incorporating elasticity that will allow the facility to respond to demand peaks without over-provisioning local resources by using a more cost-effective mix of local and remote resources transparent to the scientific collaborations.

-The HEPCloud project is currently in its third phase.
+The HEPCloud project is currently in its fourth phase.

 - Phase One, CMS use case, was successfully completed in September 2016.
 The project team demonstrated the cost-effective use of commercial cloud services for experiment workflows and developed a foundation to realize the HEPCloud concept.
 [Read CMS experiment use case], [Read NOvA experiment use case].